 - The JS console shows errors like “et-core-unified-123.min.css not found.”

-In June 2016 Divi announced a big “performance enhancement“, which brought some long-missing features to the popular page builder.
+As of June 2016, Divi announced a big “performance enhancement“ – Static CSS File Generation For Divi, which brought some long-awaited features and improvements to the popular page builder.

-Those performance enhancements were basically an integrated caching module, that did
+In essence, the performance enhancements consisted of an integrated caching module that could:

-It was a great concept that indeed made pages load a lot faster!
+It was a great concept that indeed made Divi pages instantly load much faster!